 Attaching libraries to apply CSS

-In order to generate a library, you will need to make a new file with the name “module_name.libraries.yml” and save it in the folder containing your own module.
-You are going to need a CSS file in order to write your CSS code in, so create one immediately.
+To generate a library, you will need to make a new file with the name “module_name.libraries.yml” and save it in the folder containing your module.
+You are going to need a CSS file to write your CSS code in, so create one immediately.
 Make a folder on your computer named CSS, and then put the “style.css” file inside of it.
 You will now additionally need to develop a bespoke template for use.
 Make a personalized template with the name “welcome-body.html.twig” and save it in the templates folder (as demonstrated in the following image).

 Source: SpecBee